Seraphin-/ctf/irisctf2023/aes-bad-256.md

 We can start with corrupting one character randomly in each block to determine which blocks correspod to the plaintext indices we want to attack.
 (The reason the challenge is very lax with parsing the message is so you can do this without having to brute force valid decoding bytes).
 Then, we can randomly corrupt these blocks to change each byte in "echo" to "flag", as we assume is a 1/256 chance that a random AES decryption includes a certain byte at a certain index.
 Since the blocks are independent, we can brute force the first character until the server responds with "Fcho", then "FLho", and so on.
 I allowed uppercase just to prevent requiring even more brute force.

-Once you assemble the type "flag", the message will be corrupted, but that's fine.
+Once you assemble the type "flag", the server will respond with the flag.

 ```
 irisctf{bad_at_diffusion_mode}